Article by Puja Chandra Nanda

 You can begin by listing out the most promising preschools as per your requirements.
 Explore them virtually first to have an overview about the school so you can shortlist.
 All schools sport websites where you can learn about their vision, teaching pedagogy and methodology and also their fee structure.
 You can usually drop them an email for inquiries or call up to learn more.

 Don’t forget to check out online reviews, feedback and parent testimonials on their website and social media pages.
 This is a good way to judge what existing parents feel about a school’s environment, teachers and learning processes.
 Many parenting websites and blogs also run comparative charts and share lists of best preschools every year highlighting the school’s unique strengths.
-Check out Parents World list of best preschools for 2020 here.
+Check out Parents World list of best preschools here.

 Seek appointment for a tour of the shortlisted schools for a first hand experience of its environment.
 It is good to keep a list of questions handy to ask during the tour/ meeting with school staff to help you with this difficult decision.